they | them

 Do not repost my art, thank you

-I specialize in colorful character illustrations, and have a strong preference for drawing girls and fantasy characters!
+I specialize in colorful line-based illustrations, and love drawing fashionable girls and fantasy characters!

 You'll find me as @hellosunnycore on a few different platforms, but I'm the most active on Twitter and Patreon.